adorablemussel/noisegenerator/README.md

  ### Running the Program

-   After a successful build, run the executable (typically located in the Debug folder):
+   After a successful build, run the executable located in the Debug folder:
    ```bash
    .\Debug\NoiseGenerator.exe